blink1197/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### Conclusions

 - Regular for loop can be used anywhere when the number of iteration is known.
-- While loop when the number of iteration is not know
+- While loop when the number of iteration is not known.
 - Do while loop and while loop are almost the same but do while loop run at least once even when the condition is false
 - for of is used only for array
 - forEach is used for array